 - actualizing foreknowledge;

 - stating and formulating the problem;

 - presenting the new subject contents;

 - actualizing (controlling) the new contents;

 - functionalizing (transferring) the new insights;

 - evaluating the insights.

-The permutation of aims during the course of a lesson also can be observed with the help of the table of modalities presented in Chapter 3.
+The permutation of aims during a lesson also can be observed with the help of the table of modalities presented in Chapter 3.

 3.3 Lesson modalities